ArchageXIII/pillowncase/docs/devenv.rst

 	- setup,py
 		config file for distribution build

+	- requirements.txt
+		a pip requirements file that read the docs needs to install this package virtual to auto create this documentation linked to git repository.

 	- pillowncase.egg-info/PKG-INFO
 		created after build has run this is the file you would upload to pypi if you were registering your own package.